arpitbbhayani/knowledge-base/hash-table-internals/implementing-resize-of-a-hash-table/gist.md

 For open addressing, the load factor will be counted as the used counter divided by the total slots.
 The deleted keys also affect the performance as we have to go past them looking for the keys.

-Hence, the Key Counter will increase and decrease upon every insert and delete while the used counter would increase upon insert but would reduce only when we do a resize.
+Hence, the Key Counter will increase and decrease upon every insert and delete, while the used counter would increase upon insert but would reduce only when we do a resize.

 ### Resize during insert

 While we are inserting a key in the Hash Table, we check the load factor.
-If it breaches the threshold we trigger the resize.
+If it breaches the threshold, we trigger the resize.
 Resize operation would skip the deleted keys and re-insert only the active keys.

 ### Shrinking during delete

-The shrinking of the hash table will be triggered when the number of active keys falls beyond the threshold and hence here our load factor for this operation would be active keys / total_slots.
+The shrinking of the hash table will be triggered when the number of active keys falls beyond the threshold, and hence here our load factor for this operation would be active keys / total_slots.

 Similar to the insert phase, we would skip the deleted keys and re-insert only the active keys in the new array.
-The key counter and the user counters are adjected accordingly.
+The key counter and the user counters are adjusted accordingly.